IBM/bee-travels-istio/README.md

    $ kubectl apply -f istio/virtualservice-weights.yaml
    ```

 5. Confirm that the virtual service rules have been applied.
-Note the *weight* value for the two `v1` and `v3` destinations of each service is set to `50`.
+Notice the *weight* value for the two `v1` and `v3` destinations of each service is set to `50`.
    ```
    $ kubectl get vs -o yaml
    ```